sp4c38/AWattPrice/PrivacyPolicy/PrivacyPolicyEnglish.md

 When sending an e-mail to any of our addresses we will collect any information provided in this message (also see section in "Collection of personal information").

-If you allow AWattPrice to send notifications we will need to collect certain information to provide you with this service:
+If you allow AWattPrice notifications we will need to collect certain information to provide you with this service:

 - An Apple Push Notification Service device token ("APNs token").
-This APNs token doesn't allow us to identify a specific user, as it could change anytime (see https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns).
+This APNs token doesn't allow us to identify you as a specific user, as it could change anytime (see https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns).
 - Settings specified by you from inside AWattPrice.

 ### Collection of personal information